Career decisions are based on all kinds of things, such as gut feelings, research, experience and perceptions about the

 Because if you have been researching solutions, you know most career decision approaches are confusing.

 You may have seen sophisticated approaches to career decision making process that are confusing rather than helpful with all the steps and moving parts.

 Going through this kind of career decision making research can have you agonizing over each little job detail, like pay, commute, hours, boss, emotions you are feeling, which location to choose etc.

 It’s understandable that you can get you stressed about making the wrong job choice decision.
 You are worried that you might miss out on the better career opportunity if you choose wrong.

-Included in this article is my free career decision tool that solves this dilemma.
-It is a Fillable PDF ebook with instructions and examples, so you can fill your answers in right in the PDF!
+Included in this article is my free career decision tool that solves this career choice dilemma.
+It is a Fillable PDF ebook with instructions and examples, so you can fill your answers in right in the PDF.

-Now you can step back and look at the big picture, so you don’t get bogged down in the quagmire of too many details.
+Now you can step back and look at the big picture of your career decision process, so you don’t get bogged down in the quagmire of too many details.

 The concept of this career decision making tool is pretty simple.
 By deciding on the bigger picture of your career decisions, you gain a new perspective so all the little detailed decisions to fall into place.